xmtp/libxmtp/xmtp/README.md

-            If user.last_refreshed is uninitialized or more than THRESHOLD ago: refreshUserInstallations()    // Could be kicked off asynchronously or synchronously return  // refreshUserInstallations() will call back into processMessages() when ready Fetch the installations of all users from the DB For each installation:
+            If user.last_refreshed is uninitialized or more than THRESHOLD ago: refreshUserInstallations()    // Could be kicked off asynchronously or synchronously return  // refreshUserInstallations() will call back into processMessages() when ready Fetch the installations and sessions of all users from the DB For each installation:
+            If installation.state == UNINITIALIZED:
+                Create an outbound session (hold it in memory) For each session:
             // Build the plaintext payload
             If conversation.state == UNINITIALIZED:
                 Construct the payload as an invite with the message attached Else if conversation.state == INVITED:
                 Construct the payload as a message
-            // Encrypt the payload
-            If installation.state == UNINITIALIZED:
-                Create an outbound session (hold it in memory) Use the existing session to encrypt a payload containing an invite with the message attached (hold it in memory) In a single transaction:
+            Use the existing session to encrypt the payload (hold it in memory) In a single transaction:
             Push all encrypted payloads to outbound_payloads table with outbound_payload.state = PENDING Commit all updated session states to the DB with installation.state = SESSION_CREATED